Logistics Business Expert

 Additional Information

-This is a permanent position preferably based in Stockholm, Sweden, however other countries within Europe can be an option too.
+This is a permanent position preferably based in Stockholm, Sweden.
 Please apply as soon as possible but no later than 15th September 2024 as the interviews will be held continuously.

 Benefits